PointCoin/btcrpcclient/examples/btcwalletwebsockets/README.md

-btcwallet Websockets Example
+wallet Websockets Example
 ============================

-This example shows how to use the btcrpcclient package to connect to a btcwallet RPC server using TLS-secured websockets, register for notifications about changes to account balances, and get a list of unspent transaction outputs (utxos) the wallet can sign.
+This example shows how to use the btcrpcclient package to connect to a wallet RPC server using TLS-secured websockets, register for notifications about changes to account balances, and get a list of unspent transaction outputs (utxos) the wallet can sign.